hvlds/kurve/README.md

 ```

 ### Debug
-To play without installing the game in your computer:
+To play without installing the game in your computer (you still need to
+install the dependencies):
 ```
 $ cd kurve
 $ mkdir Debug